 - Trials at early stages of product development; or

 - Trials addressing lesser outcomes, such as relief of symptoms, unless the trial population is at elevated risk of more severe outcomes.

 - Multi-site studies or late-phase studies using an approved drug for a new indication may not require an independent monitor such as a DSMB.
 The IRB may request justification for not using an independent monitor, such as when there is a low risk-benefit assessment.

 - Social/Behavioral/Educational Studies

-For studies that involve no more than minimal risks to subjects, the submission must describe how the data will be monitored in order to ensure the safety and well-being of the subjects.
+For studies that involve no more than minimal risks to subjects, the initial submission must describe how the data will be monitored in order to ensure the safety and well-being of the subjects.
 Provisions for monitoring data may be as simple as the study team reviewing the data on an ongoing or interim basis to ensure that the study is proceeding as planned and no additional risks have been identified.

 Full Board Studies

-For studies that involve greater than minimal risk to subjects, the submission must provide a plan addressing several key elements:
+For studies that involve greater than minimal risk to subjects, the initial submission must provide a plan addressing several key elements: